brevins2/brevins2/README.md

 - 🌱 I’m currently learning **django, express js, react native**

-- 👨‍💻 All of my projects are available at [https://dev-brevin.pantheonsite.io](https://dev-brevin.pantheonsite.io)
+- 👨‍💻 All of my projects are available at @iambrevin -> twitter, iambrevin -> instagram,

 - 💬 Ask me about **react, python, javascript**